f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re/automation-demo-guide.rst

 -  azure_region = “Azure Region/Location” ex. "southeastasia"

+-  Set azure-vm and vm_public_ip to true

--  Also update assets boolean value as per your workflow, here set azure-vm and vm_public_ip to true
+-  Also update remaining assets boolean value as per your workflow. (for this use case remaining all values are false)

 **Step 3:** Rename ``xc/terraform.tfvars.examples`` to ``xc/terraform.tfvars`` and add the following data: